 Teachers pay a lot of attention to lesson content .

 They also need to give some attention to helping students learn how to study.
 Studying hard isn’t much help if it’s disorganized or inefficient.
 Educators need to do more than insist that studying is important.
 They need to show students how to study well.

 This means helping students link the big ideas with the details.

 It can help students keep things straight and remember what they learn for the long term.

 - What have you and your fellow educators assumed your students can do in terms of studying?

-- Some students have special needs or need extra help in order to succeed in class.
-What study habits and skills would help these students (in class and at home)?
+- What study habits and specific skills would help these students (in class and at home)?